GoogleCloudPlatform/prometheus-engine/doc/api.md

 <td>
 <em>(Optional)</em>
 <p>Namespace of the secret to select from.
-If empty the parent resource namespace will be chosen.
+If empty the parent resource namespace will be chosen.</p>
-NOTE: For PodMonitoring, this field should be empty or specify the same namespace as the PodMonitoring namespace.</p>
 </td>
 </tr>
 </tbody>